konstantinosiakovou/Portfolio/README.md

 ![Logo](logo.jpg)

 #  Hi, my name is Konstantinos Iakovou.
-I am web developer and studied at University of Ioannina at 2023.
+I am web developer and graduated at University of Ioannina in 2023.

 #  About me
 I’m passionate about creating and designing, especially in web development.
 I enjoy facing challenges and learning new things.
 I’m organized and eager to contribute to a company’s success by applying my skills and experience.
 I’m confident in my abilities and always give my best.